anderswe/vz_derivatives/README.md

 Massive thanks to the donors, and to the teams at the Taylor and Millen labs.

 ## Contact
 Questions?
 Comments?
-You can DM me here on GitHub or at: anders dot erickson at mail dot utoronto dot ca.
+You can email me at: anders dot erickson at mail dot utoronto dot ca.